-There are a few things that you can check if the silent app installation doesn’t reflect users in the reports or doesn’t work properly.
+If the silent app installation doesn’t reflect users in the reports or doesn’t work properly, there are a few things that you can check.

-The first thing to do is ensure is that you’ve installed the downloaded installer as is, without changing anything in the filename.
-For example, if you download a file more than once, it can sometimes automatically be renamed with a suffix that will still let you install the app but won’t work properly.
+First, you need to ensure that you’ve installed the downloaded installer as is, without changing anything in the filename.
+For example, if you download a file more than once, it can sometimes automatically be renamed with a suffix.
+This will still let you install the app, but it won’t work properly.

 The filename contains a unique company ID that is responsible for binding the silent app user to the appropriate company.
 So, changing the filename can cause the user to not show up on the company profile/dashboard.

-In the above scenario, the following message may appear:
+In this scenario, the following message may appear:

 - Delete the installer.